-Bob Iversen | Vice-President
+Bob Iversen | President

 Ten Mile Lake is in my DNA: my parents' families were vacationing here years before they even met, and I've been fortunate to be coming since 1946.
 Even when we were raising our family in California, we returned as often as possible.
 When I semi-retired in 2002, I joined Bruce Carlson's Environment & Ecology Committee and have been taking Secchi readings for almost that long, and lately helping with vegetation mapping.